Peck's personal Web site

 Wikipedia: "Cassoulet (from Occitan caçolet) is a rich, slow-cooked bean stew or casserole originating in the southwest of France, containing meat (typically pork sausages, pork, goose, duck and sometimes mutton) . . . and white haricot beans.
 The dish is named after the cassole, the distinctive deep round earthenware pot with slanting sides in which cassoulet is ideally cooked.
 Numerous regional variations exist, the best-known being from Castelnaudary, the self-proclaimed 'Capital of Cassoulet', Toulouse, and Carcassonne."

 After one Cassoulet, I was hooked.

 The Guantánamo Exhibit.
-Here, they call it the "Inquisition Museum", but we Americans call it "enhanced interrogation methods".
+Here, they call it the "Inquisition Museum", but nowadays we call it "enhanced interrogation methods".

 Back at the place of the Grands Puits, we're just ambling amiably but aimlessly through the city.
 It's the kind of tourist attraction that you can hang out fruitfully in for several days, getting to know it better and better without getting bored yet.

 This is the Château Comtal at the high end of the cité.
 We'll come back tomorrow.

 Looks like a good place to get your specialitées regionales, crêpes, and ice cream, if that aged paedophile gets out of the way.

 We're scoping restaurant menus along the Rue St Louis towards the famous Basilica Saint-Nazaire, absorbing ambiance.

 Chez Saskia, in a fascinating building facing onto the Place Saint-Nazaire outside the church